Quick Dill Pickle Egg Salad Without Mayo

 That’s it, enjoy!

-This is such a great make-ahead recipe, snacks and lunches can’t get any easier.
-I usually end up regretting not having more on hand, so take my advice and consider making a double batch.
+This egg salad is the ultimate make-ahead recipe—snacks and lunches don’t get any easier.
+I always regret not having more on hand, so take my advice and consider making a double batch!

 Summary

-Swap mayo for Greek yogurt in this easy egg salad recipe—healthier, tangier, and so delicious!
-Great for picnics, lunches, or a quick snack.
+Skip the mayonnaise in this quick and healthy egg salad recipe.
+Great for picnics, lunches, or a quick snack!

 Makes: 2 cups (500ml)